 An executive summary is presented below.
-Download our complete 16 page analysis, including full valuation and price targets:
+Download our complete 16 page analysis by clicking the button in the upper right corner.

 Factom is a blockchain protocol built to leverage the security and immutability of Bitcoin (and other) blockchains for the purpose of recording data.
 Factom exists as a layer above the Bitcoin blockchain, allowing for data to be committed to the blockchain continuously and in real-time, secured by the consensus mechanism of the Factom protocol itself.
 The Factom protocol takes this security one step further by anchoring the results of this consensus to the Bitcoin blockchain every 10 minutes using a data-efficient Merkle tree.
 Factom’s native tokens are called Factoids, or FCT.

 Bitcoin is the largest, most secure, and most trusted distributed ledger that exists in the world today.
 This is a function of network value and hash power.
 Bitcoin leads all cryptoassets on both.
 Data contained in the Bitcoin blockchain is immutable and auditable in a way that was impossible before Bitcoin was created.
 While the majority of development within the Bitcoin ecosystem has focused on Bitcoin as a payment or value transfer mechanism, the security and immutability of the Bitcoin blockchain can be leveraged in novel ways.
 Outside of payments, one of the most compelling use cases for blockchain technology is the ability to record and secure arbitrary kinds of data.

 Why Factom and not just Bitcoin?